Top 9 Seremban Attractions (2023)

 (source: mylifeonlymyworld.blogspot.com)

-One of the Seremban attractions you should visit is the Jelita Ostrich Farm, where you can pet and feed ostriches and ride an ostrich.
+One of the attractions in Seremban you should visit is the Jelita Ostrich Farm, where you can pet and feed ostriches and ride an ostrich.
 You can also tour the farm, led by a tour guide who will share all the necessary information about ostriches.
 During the tour, you can watch the ostrich race, take pictures with them, and test the strength of ostrich eggs by standing on them.

 This farm is also home to various animals such as cows, goats, deers, horses, porcupines, rabbits, monkeys, and birds.
 If you want souvenirs here, you will be happy to know that you can buy various products like ostrich oil, eggs, key chains and more.